 Types of HEPA Vacuums

-Traditionally, the HEPA vacuum cleaners are available both as canister (cylinder) vacuums and as upright vacuum cleaners.
-But nowadays, lightweight vacuums like some of the stick vacs also using HEPA filter.
+Traditionally, HEPA vacuum cleaners are available both as canister (cylinder) vacuums and as upright vacuum cleaners.
+But nowadays, lightweight vacuums like some of the stick vacs also using HEPA filters.
 Which variety you buy will be a matter of personal preference.

 Finding the Best HEPA Vacuum Cleaner